afs202005277/SDLE-Project/README.md

     - items: json array of Item objects

     DeleteList request:
-    - name: name of the list
+    - id: id of the list